FAQs and Key Information

 Very occasionally, for example we may be unable to continue to meet a resident’s needs or when fees have remained unpaid for a period of time.

 We want to help give you the peace of mind that you have made the right choice financially.
 In the lead up to moving in we spend time helping you fully understand annual costs along with any annual increases you may expect but also make you aware of any funding options that could be available to you.
 During this process we will ask for details around the funds and assets available to help fund the stay.

 Who can I talk to if I have questions or concerns about my loved one’s care?

 Whenever you have a question or a concern about any aspect of your care or your loved ones’ care, please bring it to the attention of the General Manager or any member of the home team.
 Usually, any issues can be resolved quickly and efficiently, and the earlier we know about it, the better.
 In the unlikely event that you have serious concerns about your care or your loved one’s care, please talk to the Manager in charge immediately who will put a plan in place to resolve the issue to your satisfaction.

 I still have more questions, what can I do?

-If we haven’t answered your questions here, please contact your nearest care home and speak to our Customer Relationship Manager.
+If we haven’t answered your questions here, please contact your nearest care home and speak to the Customer Relationship Manager or General Manager.

-Alternatively, have a look at our downloadable advice guide or financial advice pages.
-There you’ll find information on the rules for funding long term care, what to look for when choosing a care home, a checklist on things to consider before moving and a useful packing list.
+Alternatively, have a look at our downloadable advice guides or financial advice pages.
+There you’ll find information on funding long-term care, what to look for when choosing a care home, a checklist of things to consider before moving and a useful packing list.

 If these still don’t help, the providers below will be able to give you more specific advice.